General Office Practice Protocols/FAQs

 If a third party payor (i.e. health insurance) will be billed for your physical therapy services, please follow the policy and procedures of that agency.
 For example, the third party payor may also require you to have a referral along with the diagnosis from a licensed professional who is authorized to diagnose in order for your services to be reimbursed.
 The Physical Therapy Board of California does not regulate insurance companies or billing.
 Therefore, it is your responsibility to understand how your services will be paid.

 You should only be billed for services provided.
-If you feel there was double billing or you have concern that you were billed for services that were not provided, submit a complaint form to the PTBC and it will be reviewed.
+If you feel there was double billing or you have concern that you were billed for services that were not provided, submit a complaint form or file your complaint through the DCA BreEZe Online Services and it will be reviewed.
 However, if you are being charged for services that are not covered by your insurance or for services that were beyond what is covered by your insurance, the PTBC does not have jurisdiction.
 It is ultimately the patient's responsibility to know what their insurance covers.

 Who is ultimately responsible for my care, the physical therapist, physical therapist assistant, or physical therapist aide?